Jirka-Mayer/BachelorThesis/thesis-text.md

 # Engraving System

-This chapter talks about the Mashcima engraving system.
-Why we developed this system and what problem it solves.
-How it works, what are its limitations and how it can be extended.
+This chapter describes the Mashcima engraving system we developed.
+We created a custom engraving system for handwritten music to serve as an advanced data augmentation tool.
+We opted to write a new system from scratch, because of the flexibility we needed.
+We will talk about the specific requirements for the engraving system.
+We will briefly overview the inner workings of the system - how it understands the input (Mashcima encoding), what are the basic building blocks from which a staff image is engraved, what are the most important events that happen during engraving.
+We will talk about shortcommings of the system and how it could be extended in the future.

 ## Why custom engraving system